brainy-panda/SudokuSolver/readme.md

 Note: it cannot solve "hard" Sudoku problems in which there are bottlenecks where no particular blank cell has a unique possible value but a set of 2, 3, ... etc. cells share the same possibles and can thus eliminate others in the same row/col/square as them.

+Note: it turns out that my University wants to assign this as homework, so I must add the feature for solving "hard" problems.
+Feature coming soon!

 Algorithm:

 This solver proceeds by iteratively REMOVING POSSIBLES and POPULATING CELLS.